Explainable Brain Age Prediction using coVariance Neural Networks: Introduction

-{\bf Contributions.} Our contributions in this paper are summarized as follows. \begin{itemize}[nosep,wide,labelindent=0cm,leftmargin=0.5cm] \item[a)] {\bf VNNs provide anatomically interpretable $\Delta$-Age:} $\Delta$-Age in individuals with AD diagnosis was elevated as compared to healthy controls and significantly correlated with a clinical marker of dementia severity.
-Moreover, we could identify contributing brain regions to elevated $\Delta$-Age by analyses of the outputs at the final layer of the VNNs.
-Hence, by exploiting the VNN architecture, we could characterize $\Delta$-Age with anatomical interpretability (Fig.~\ref{roi_AD}). \item[b)] {\bf Anatomical interpretability correlate with eigenvectors of the anatomical covariance matrix:} Our experiments demonstrated that certain eigenvectors of the anatomical covariance matrix were strongly correlated with the features that facilitated anatomical interpretability for $\Delta$-Age (Fig.~\ref{corr_eig_plots_oasis}).
-Thus, $\Delta$-Age was linked to the ability of VNNs to exploit specific eigenvectors of the anatomical covariance matrix. \end{itemize} The aforementioned findings also helped clarify the role of the preliminary step of training the VNNs to predict chronological age of a healthy population in $\Delta$-Age prediction.
-Specifically, this step equipped the VNNs with the ability to exploit the eigenvectors of the anatomical covariance matrix associated with elevated $\Delta$-Age or accelerated aging in AD-driven neurodegeneration.
+{\bf Contributions.} The contributions in this paper can be summarized as follows. \begin{itemize}[nosep,wide,labelindent=0cm,leftmargin=0.5cm] \item[a)] {\bf VNNs provide anatomically interpretable $\Delta$-Age:} $\Delta$-Age in individuals with AD diagnosis was elevated as compared to healthy controls and significantly correlated with a clinical marker of dementia severity.
+Moreover, by analyzing the outputs at the final layer of VNN for AD and healthy population and mapping the results on the brain surface, we could identify contributing brain regions to elevated $\Delta$-Age in AD.
+Hence, VNN architecture yielded anatomical interpretability for $\Delta$-Age (Fig.~\ref{roi_AD}). \item[b)] {\bf Anatomical interpretability correlated with eigenvectors of the anatomical covariance matrix:} Our experiments demonstrated that certain eigenvectors of the anatomical covariance matrix were highly correlated with the features that facilitated anatomical interpretability for $\Delta$-Age (Fig.~\ref{corr_eig_plots_oasis}).
+Thus, learning to predict chronological age of healthy population facilitated the ability of VNNs to exploit the eigenvectors of the anatomical covariance matrix that were relevant to $\Delta$-Age, yielding an explainable perspective to brain age prediction. \end{itemize}

+We focused our analysis on open access OASIS-3 dataset consisting of cortical thickness features from cognitively normal individuals and individuals in various stages of cognitive decline~\cite{lamontagne2019oasis}.
+The findings were further validated on the baseline ADNI-1 dataset~\cite{wyman2013standardization}.
+The utility of VNNs in predicting $\Delta$-Age has been explored previously in~\cite{sihag2022predicting} but no insights were provided regarding their explainability or anatomical interpretability.
+See Appendix~\ref{lit_review} for other relevant studies.